 Fans of my blog (hi, mum) will recall that the very first Father-Hood.co.uk Midweek List revolved around 17 things I do more since becoming a parent.
 Since that article did pretty well, and I’m inherently lazy, it was only a matter of time before I bit the bullet and worked up the yin to that post’s yang.
 Can you see where I am going with this?
 Of course you can.
-Judgement day has arrived, which means it’s time for you to sit back and enjoy a rundown of 13 things I do less since becoming a parent.
+Judgement Day has arrived, which means it’s time for you to sit back and enjoy a rundown of 13 things parents do less after saying hello to their first child.

 1. Tell the truth